RoaldFre/mitsuba/README.md

 Mitsuba — Forward Scattering Dipole Implementation
 ==================================================

+**NOTE: If you stumbled upon this repo looking for an implementation of Adaptive Lightslice for Virtual Ray Lights, checkout the ALVRL branch!**

 ## About the Forward Scattering Dipole

 This repository implements the Forward Scattering Dipole model within the Mitsuba renderer.
 More information about the model can be found in the SIGGRAPH 2017 paper 'A Forward Scattering Dipole Model from a Functional Integral Approximation'